Carol Cram at the V & A Museum in London

 Have you visited the Victoria and Albert Museum in London?
 What were your favorite exhibits?
 Share your experiences and recommendations in the Comments below.

-Here are links to posts about two of my favorite London galleries:
+Here are links to posts about three of my favorite London galleries: